rike14/cardapio-java-react/README.md

 - Digital Menu Home Page;
 - Add a new product;
 - Toasts and notifications;
+- Backend and database run in container with Docker.

 ## Next steps to do in the project:
 - Login;